 BVB saw goalkeeper Roman Weidenfeller and coach Jurgen Klopp sent off as Rafa Benitez's side secured a narrow win

-The Italians opened the scoring early on as Gonzalo Higuain nodded an in-swinging cross home, and the hosts' task was made infinitely easier just before halftime as Mats Hummels departed injured and Roman Weidenfeller inexplicably handled outside the box to earn himself a red card.
+The Italians opened the scoring early on as Gonzalo Higuain nodded home and the hosts' task was made infinitely easier just before half-time as Mats Hummels left the field injured and Roman Weidenfeller inexplicably handled outside the box to earn himself a red card.

-Dortmund's threat was significantly blunted by those blows - as well as Jurgen Klopp's dismissal to the stands - and it was helpless to prevent a fantastic long-range free-kick from Lorenzo Insigne doubling Napoli's lead.
+Dortmund's threat was significantly blunted by those blows - allied to Jurgen Klopp's dismissal to the stands - and they were helpless to prevent a fantastic long-rang free kick from Lorenzo Insigne doubling Napoli's lead.

 With no injury worries of note among his squad, Rafael Benitez named a strong, attacking line-up including the likes of Marek Hamsik, Lorenzo Insigne and Jose Callejon.
 The visitors, meanwhile, named a patched-up starting XI due to the absences of Ilkay Gundogan, Lukasz Piszczek and Sebastian Kehl.

 Despite the makeshift nature of Klopp's team, Dortmund undoubtedly made the better start in Naples.
-But the host responded in kind, with a five-minute spell of pressure leading to Insigne driving narrowly wide before Higuain was denied a one-on-one chance by a brilliant Hummels tackle.
+But the hosts responded in kind, with a five-minute spell of pressure leading to Insigne driving narrowly wide before Higuain was denied one-on-one by a brilliant Hummels tackle.

 The topsy-turvy nature of the first half did not let up, with Lewandowski the recipient of the next clear opportunity.
-The Pole latched onto a fabulous through ball to sneak into the box but could not beat the sprawling Pepe Reina in the Napoli goal.
+The Poland striker latched onto a fabulous throughball to sneak into the box but could not beat the sprawling Pepe Reina in the Napoli goal.

-And, perhaps unsurprisingly, last year's Champions League runner-up was punished for that miss in the very next attack.
-Zuniga picked the ball up on the left-hand side before swinging in an inch-perfect cross that Higuain nonchalantly headed to the far corner of the goal to the send the home crowd into raptures.
+And, perhaps unsurprisingly, last year's Champions League runners-up were punished for that miss in the very next attack.
+Zuniga picked the ball up on the left-hand side before swinging in an inch-perfect cross that Higuain nonchalantly headed into the far corner of the goal to send the home crowd into raptures.

-On the touchline, Dortmund coach Klopp remonstrated angrily with the fourth official over his failure to allow Neven Subotic back onto the pitch following a head injury, but his rant only served to get him thrown out of the match.
+On the touchline, Dortmund coach Klopp remonstrated angrily with the fourth official over his failure to allow Neven Subotic back onto the pitch following a head injury, but his rant only served to bring him a red card.

-Dortmund received a further blow just before halftime, as it had to replace injured center back Hummels with forward Pierre-Emerick Aubameyang.
+Dortmund responded in bullish fashion when they received a further blow just before half-time, replacing injured centre-back Hummels with forward Pierre-Emerick Aubameyang.

 However, it mattered little in the end, as Insigne ensured the Italians would take a two-goal lead in fabulous fashion.
 The 22-year-old produced an unstoppable free-kick from 30 yards out that rattled the crossbar on the way past a helpless Langerak.

-Dortmund was given hope in the dying moments as Zuniga needlessly swung at a cross into the box to leave Reina no chance of stopping the ball bouncing over the line off the post.
-However, the visitors could not launch a late comeback to avoid defeat.
+Dortmund were given hope in the dying moments as Zuniga needlessly swung at a cross into the box, to leave Reina no chance of stopping the ball bouncing over the line off the post.